Bowling Green, Wiesbaden

 The Bowling Green is a park in the Hessian state capital of Wiesbaden.

-The Bowling Green is of an elongated rectangle with two pools, one of each in the middle of three shells cascading fountain stands.
-On the east side the park joins the Kurhausplatz in front of the Kurhaus, Wiesbaden.
-Close behind the Kurhaus with its famous casino, stretches the Kurpark.
-On the west side of Bowling Green runs the Wilhelmstrasse.
+The Bowling Green is a rectangular space with two pools and a three-shell fountain in the middle.
+On the east side of the Bowling Green, the park connects to the Kurhausplatz, a square in front of the historic Kurhaus of Wiesbaden.
+The Kurpark is located directly behind the Kurhaus, a historic casino in Wiesbaden.
+On the west side of Bowling Green, runs the Wilhelmstrasse.
 Across the street lies the Kaiser-Friedrich-Platz with the statue of Emperor Frederick III.
 The place is flanked by the luxury Hotel Nassauer Hof.

 The Bowling Green is often used for open-air events for example held concerts by David Gilmour, Leonard Cohen, R.E.M., Sting, Nelly Furtado, Bryan Adams, Plácido Domingo, Lionel Richie, Eric Clapton, Elton John and Herbert Grönemeyer.

-In addition, the Bowling Green is a place for special events.
-Every year in June, occur the Wilhelmstrassen festival, one of the largest street parties in Germany - and every New Year's Eve the largest party in Wiesbaden take place here.
+The Bowling Green is a place for special events.
+Every June, the Wilhelmstrassen festival takes place, which is one of the largest street parties in Germany.
+In addition, the largest New Year's Eve celebration in Wiesbaden takes place in the Kurpark.